nsh87/shinyVM/README.md

 your terminal should give you the status of Shiny Server.
 Open your browser and visit *localhost:7070* to view the sample app.

+To shutdown the server execute `vagrant halt` to stop the VM.
+To boot the server again execute `vagrant up`.
 Creating Apps
 -------------
 During the setup process, the Shiny Server on your VM was directed to look in a